 With a HELOC, you have a line of credit that's available as you need it.
 It's not a one-time lump sum of cash like a cash-out refinance mortgage.

-HELOCs come with timeframes that limit how long you can draw cash.
+HELOCs can come with timeframes that limit how long you can draw cash.
 Since it's a line of credit, you repay the full amount that you draw as credit.
 HELOCs are also variable rate, just like your credit cards.
 They are typically used as a second mortgage.

 A cash-out refinance is ideal for many things.
 Since it's cash, you can use it as you see fit.